Major Differences Between JEE Main and JEE Advanced Examinations

 The first preference of every engineering aspirant is getting a seat in any of the prestigious Indian Institutes of Technology (IITs).
-For admission to IITs, candidates need to first go through the JEE-Main and then those who qualify for the Main exam have to qualify the JEE Advanced exam.
-JEE Main is conducted by the Central Board of Secondary Education (CBSE) while JEE Advanced is organized by the zonal IITs on a rotational basis.
+For admission to IITs, candidates need to first go through the JEE-Main exam and then those who qualify for the Main exam have to qualify the JEE Advanced exam.
+JEE Main is conducted by the National Testing Agency (earlier, it was CBSE), while JEE Advanced is organized by the zonal IITs on a rotational basis.
 Thus, JEE Main and JEE Advanced are interrelated yet different.
 Often the students get confused between these two exams.
 Thus, here is an attempt to clear things.

 This article intends to bring out the differences between both the exams.
 Here is how the two examinations differ from each other: